-Germany has signed bilateral agreements regarding mutual assistance in the case of an emergency with eight of its nine neighbouring countries.
-These are the Netherlands, Belgium, Luxembourg, France, Switzerland, Austria, Poland and Denmark.
-An additional agreement with the Czech Republic has been signed.
+Germany has signed bilateral agreements regarding mutual assistance in the case of an emergency with all of the nine neighbouring countries.
 This has also led to co-operation on a local level wherever sites are located close to the borders.
 In addition, corresponding assistance agreements have been concluded with Lithuania and the Russian Federation; similar agreements with Italy and Bulgaria have been initialled or are in preparation.